420 Lincoln Road,

 3 people favorited this theater

-Opened in 1941 for Moses Ginsberg, this fantastic Streamline Art Moderne movie palace cost over $300,000 to construct.
+The Beach Theatre was opened on December 25, 1940 with Jack Benny in “Love Thy Neighbor” plus a stage show.
+Built for Moses Ginsberg and Paramount Pictures Inc., this fantastic Streamline Art Moderne movie palace cost over $300,000 to construct.

-It was designed by the firm of Weed & Reeder, with Hal Periera as associate architect and Robert Law Weed doing most of the interior design, which was an eclectic mix of tropical themes and Streamline Moderne.
+It was designed by the firm of Weed & Reeder with Frank H. Shuflin, and with Hal Periera as associate architect and Robert Law Weed doing most of the interior design, which was an eclectic mix of tropical themes and Streamline Moderne.

 The Beach Theatre was home to a nightclub in the late-1980’s, long after the theater had closed.
 After the nightclub closed, the lobby space was partitioned and converted into a bank and retail use.